 Learning Objectives:

-- Recognize the signs, symptoms, and impact that compassion fatigue/burnout may have on clinician’s personal and professional functioning.
+- Recognize the signs, symptoms, and impact that compassion fatigue/burnout may have on a clinician’s personal and professional functioning.

 - Explore self-assessments clinicians can use to identify compassion fatigue, burnout, and self-care strategies.